 How to Protect Your Baby from the Dangers of Hot Weather

-Sticky days and nights can be unpleasant for adults — and downright life-threatening for babies.
-A U-M pediatrician offers simple ways to stay safe.
+Sticky days and nights can be unpleasant for adults — and life-threatening for babies.
+A pediatrician offers five simple ways to stay safe.

-With summer in full swing — and a heat wave expected to hit Michigan later this week — parents need to prepare to make sure their little ones keep cool when temperatures rise.
+With summer in full swing — and heat waves always expected through the summer — parents need to prepare to make sure their little ones keep cool when temperatures rise.

 “I think the dangers are overlooked,” says Debra Langlois, M.D., a pediatrician at C.S.
 Mott Children’s Hospital.
 “Babies just don’t regulate their body temperatures quite as well as older children and adults do.”